Tobiaswk/cordova-plugin-navigationbar/README.md

 Methods
 -------
-This plugin defines global `StatusBar` object.
+This plugin defines global `NavigationBar` object.

 Although in the global scope, it is not available until after the `deviceready` event.